javitausia/CalValWaves/README.md

 - All the images present in this folder can be obtained using the python example.
 It is not necessary to explain what each image contains as they are self-explicative

 [data](./data/): Data used
 - All the data present in this folder is enough to run the python files and the jupyter notebook as a first example.
 If the toolbox wanna be used to calibrate and validate different data, it is compulsary to have a look in how the initial data has been preprocessed.
-For the hindcast and the buoy data, pandas dataframes are used, for the satellite, a netCDF file (as it is downloaded from the IMOS website), for the global GEBCO bathymetry, also a netCDF file and for the precise spanish bathymetry, a .dat file.
-Moreover, corrected data is included.
+For the hindcast and the buoy data, pandas dataframes are used, for the satellite, a netCDF file (as it is downloaded from the IMOS website).

 ## 4. Installation